-C. Future Contact between Intended Mother and Donor
+C. Future Contact between Intended Parent and Donor

 D. Agreement Not to Seek Identifying Information Not Otherwise Disclosed

-Donor agrees that she will not participate in any act or claim that may lead to the disclosure of information about Intended Mother or any Child other than that agreed upon in this Agreement or in the Parties’ communications through the Donor Sibling Registry.
+Donor agrees that he/she will not participate in any act or claim that may lead to the disclosure of information about Intended Parent or any Child other than that agreed upon in this Agreement or in the Parties’ communications through the Donor Sibling Registry.

-Intended Mother agrees that she will not participate in any act or claim that may lead to the disclosure of Donor‘s contact information other than that agreed upon in this Agreement or in the Parties’ communications through the Donor Sibling Registry.
+Intended Parent agrees that he/she will not participate in any act or claim that may lead to the disclosure of Donor‘s contact information other than that agreed upon in this Agreement or in the Parties’ communications through the Donor Sibling Registry.